emdzejski/garaz_projekt/README.md

 5. 300 k&Omega; --- queen
 6. 680 k&Omega; --- king

-The case was 3D printed and placed on a styrofoam base.
+Two wires were attached to each square of the chessboard.
+Resitors were placed on chequers pieces and then glued to chess pieces.
 The current time and time of an alarm are displayed on an lcd screen.
 A photoresistor placed in the chimney serves as a switch.
 An rtc module keeps track of  time.
 Two buttons in front of a garage allow a user to change both current and alarm time.
 There is also an analogue speaker, which plays a simple melody when an alarm goes off.
 All constituents are connected to an Arduino UNO board through a breadboard.
 # State of the art
 We learned many useful things throughout this project and the whole course in general.
-Wiring and programming an Arduino board isn't a mystery to us anymore.
-We now know how to include many parts in a circuit and make them work simultaneously.
+We extended our knowledge about Arduino boards.
+We are now familliar with basic working principle of multiplexers.
 We also gained experience in understanding documentation and wiring related to new components.
-The whole process of 3D printing became much more intuitive.
+The terminal available in Arduino IDE software wasn't suitable for our project, that's why we had to learn to use PuTTY software, which enabled us to display chess pieces on a screen.
 In addition to that, we learned how to efficiently divide tasks and deal with troubleshooting.
 # What next?
 Right now we are thinking about what our next project could be and looking forward to the next edition of the course.
 # Sources